 For women, Estrogen is the primary hormone responsible for regulating the reproductive system.
-When unbalanced it can lead to bloating, irregular menstruation and mood swings.
+When hormones are unbalanced it can lead to bloating, irregular menstruation and mood swings.
 Also, if Estrogen levels are too high or too low, it may be difficult to ovulate.
-Maca root Powder is an effective hormonal balancer and can even help reduce other symptoms due to unbalanced hormones such as acne, excessive body hair growth and weight gain.
+Maca Root Powder is an effective hormonal balancer and can even help reduce other symptoms due to unbalanced hormones such as acne, excessive body hair growth and weight gain.

 As Menopause approaches (perimenopause) estrogen levels fluctuate.
 This causes symptoms such as hot flashes, sweating, insomnia, night sweats, etc. Due to Maca’s ability to balance hormonal levels (especially estrogen) it can be effective at reducing these symptoms.
 Also, a 2015 study indicated Maca may relieve depression in post-menopausal women.

 The exact way in which Maca increases energy is not really known as it does not contain caffeine.
 It is believed to be due to its ability to control blood sugar levels (preventing spiking and crashing sugar levels that are often associated with either being jittery or fatigued).
 Maca is particularly good for athletes as it not only supply’s the necessary energy for effective workouts, but also is rich in protein, amino acids (20 in total), iron, calcium and magnesium (all essential for muscle repair and growth).